Keyboard shortcuts

 FieldDescription

-partition_byList of fields to partition the window by (like SQL PARTITION BY)
+group_byList of fields to partition the window by (the SQL PARTITION BY axis).

 Aggregate window functions